Home Blog Page 14

 Art

-Ultimate Impact Reborn #1 cover by Ben Harvey.
+Ultimate Impact: Reborn #3 cover by Leinil Francis Yu and Dean White.
 Image from Marvel Comics

 Final Thoughts

-Did you enjoy Ultimate Impact: Reborn?
+What did you think about this issue of Ultimate Impact: Reborn?
 Let me know in the comments

 Leave a Reply